 We actually like the starchy texture of the potatoes in this dish.
 It reminds me of hash browns in the best kind of way.

-However, if you like a waxier potato they totally work as well.
-Feel free to use yellow or red potatoes.
+However, if you like a waxier potato, they totally work as well.
+Feel free to use yukon gold or red potatoes.

 If the skins are thin, you wouldn’t even have to peel them.
 Just slice them thin and throw them in the pan.

-In a pinch a stainless steel skillet will work as well.
-Just make sure it is good and hot before you add the oil, that will help prevent sticking.
+In a pinch, a stainless steel skillet will work as well.
+Just make sure it is good and hot before you add the oil, which will help prevent sticking.

-Using these tips and plenty of grease, and there is no need to use a nonstick skillet.
-Plus you are going to get more of those golden crispy bits if you aren’t working with nonstick.
+Using these tips and plenty of grease, there is no need to use a nonstick skillet to pan-fry potatoes.
+Plus, you are going to get more of those golden crispy bits if you aren’t working with nonstick.

 What Kind of Grease to Use

 You want to use an oil with a high smoke point.
-This is not a time to use extra virgin olive oil, it will just scorch.
+This is not a time to use butter or extra virgin olive oil.
+It will just scorch.

-Vegetable oil, peanut oil or avocado all work well.
-Though our favorite way to make fried potatoes is with lard or bacon grease.
+Vegetable oil, peanut oil, canola oil, and avocado oil all work well.
+Though our favorite way to make pan-fried potatoes is with lard or bacon grease.

 The bacon grease adds a slight smokey flavor that works so well with the potatoes.
 Any of these options will do well over medium-high heat without smoking or burning.